tamilh45/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 4.Predict the cluster and plot data graphs.

-5.Print the outputs and end the program
+5.Print outputs and end the program

 ## Program:
 ```